 Tony had a sample of Farabloc which looks and feels like an ordinary piece of linen but contains extremely thin steel fibres.
 The sample he gave me was about the size of a large handkerchief.
 I took it home and upon my first hint of phantom pain I wrapped it around my stump.
 Lo and behold the pain was caught in the bud!
 I didn’t need to squeeze and I didn’t have to take a pain-killer pill!

 Shortly after that I met the inventor of Farabloc, Frieder Kempe.
 He explained to me how Farabloc through its shielding effect protects damaged nerve endings.
 It stimulates blood circulation and aids muscle relaxation and can be applied for muscle strain and some arthritic pains.
-A seamless stump sock of Farabloc was made for me so I could wear it full time or whenever an attack of phantom pain announced itself.
+A seamless limb cover of Farabloc was made for me so I could wear it full time or whenever an attack of phantom pain announced itself.

 Interestingly, I’ve noticed that since I received the sock, even though I don t wear it all the time, the frequency of phantom pain has diminished.